ShabbyGayBar/modern-um-thesis/template/main.typ

 #show: mainmatter

+#show: codly-init.with()

 #show: word-count // Start word counting

 = Introduction <introduction>

-This thesis presents the research on...
+This is a sample document of the University of Macau (UM) Typst thesis template.

 == Second level heading <2nd-level-heading>